rushilsrivastava/OpenNews/README.md

 * [Dynamed Plus](http://www.dynamed.com/)
 * [New Yorker](https://www.newyorker.com/)

 Plus many other sites.
 See a website OpenNews is already blocking not listed here, or want a specific site supported?
-Open a issue!
+Open an issue!